 It’s easy to feel like we’re overreacting when it comes to our pets.
 We’re often playing a guessing game because they can’t just tell us what’s wrong.
-We will go through the potential reasons your cat is shaking its head, but we’ll also let you know if it requires a trip to the vet.
+We will go through the potential reasons your cat is shaking their head, and we’ll also let you know if it requires a trip to the vet.

 The 8 Possible Reasons Your Cat Is Shaking Their Head